LaoZZZZZ/bartender-1.1/README.md

 The command name is bartender_combiner_com, which is a python file.
 Use "bartender_combiner_com -h" for help.
 There are 3 options.

 -f: the cluster results files from different time points.
 The cluster and quality files should be included in the list.
-The files should be separated by commas and ordered by time.
+The files should be separated by commas(NO SPACE) and ordered by time.
 For example, if there are two time points included in the time-course data, then the input file should be: “-f time_point_1_cluster.csv,time_point_1_quality.csv,time_point_2_cluster.csv,timepoint_2_quality.csv”.

 -o: the output prefix